rsyslog/rsyslog/source/concepts/multi_ruleset.rst

     *.emerg                               *
     ... more ...

-Note the tilde character, which is the discard action!.
+Note that "stop" is the discard action!.
 Also note that we assume that 192.0.2.1 is the sole remote sender (to keep it simple).

 With multiple rulesets, we can simply define a dedicated ruleset for the remote reception case and bind it to the receiver.
 This may be written